HENILX0/ESP32_SMART_ROBOT-/README.md

   This functional prototype demonstrates the core mobility, power distribution, and scanning subsystems of the robot.
 At this stage, the integrated ESP32 microcontroller processes real-time distance data from the servo-swept ultrasonic sensor to successfully detect objects in its environment and navigate toward them.
 * **Notes on Current Build:**
   The rack-and-pinion gripper mechanism is currently omitted from this testing phase as final 3D prints are pending production However, the core chassis, dual lithium-ion power configuration, buck converter regulation, and motor driving logic have been fully validated on this physical hardware build

+###  Grant Utilization & Future Scope ("Why Stardance Funding?")

+* **Funding Objective:**
+  The primary goal of applying for the Stardance grant is to secure essential funding for high-precision 3D printing of the complex mechanical assemblies (specifically the rack-and-pinion gripper and structural enclosures) and professional-grade manufacturing of the custom ESP32 Printed Circuit Board (PCB).
+* **Project Completion:**
+  While the foundational architecture, firmware logic, and basic mobile tracking prototype have been successfully validated[cite: 12], the grant will directly enable the transition from a breadboard/prototype setup to a fully integrated, robust, and production-ready autonomous relocation robot.